guto88/Daz3dThirdPersonTemplate/README.md

 Daz3D License: https://www.daz3d.com/eula

-This is the Third Person Template for Daz3d assets.
-The goal of this project is to give examples of how to use the Daz3d assets with Unreal Engine 4 and also create a boilerplate to make this process more straightforward to users.
+This is a forever free Third Person Template for Daz3d assets.
+The goal of this project is not to create a full game, but to showcase how to use Daz3d assets with unreal and offer some basic features for a quick start.

 This project comes with content from the Genesis 8 Essentials and Epic’s Content Example Project.